All Tonic.ai guides

 December 19, 2024

 Redaction processes ensure secure collaboration, mitigate the risks of access by unauthorized users, and help create a culture of compliance and trust.
 In this article, we will look at what data redaction is, how to implement it, and its critical role in building a stronger security framework for your data.
+We'll also show how Tonic Textual fits into an automated redaction process.

 What is data redaction?